Rami Baitiéh

-Rami Baitiéh (born 1971) is a French businessman of Lebanese ancestry, and the CEO of the British supermarket chain Morrisons.
+Rami Baitiéh is a French-Lebanese company director, currently Chief executive officer of Morrisons supermarkets.
+Born in Lebanon, he arrived in France at the age of 17 and began his career with Carrefour in 1995, joining the head office a few years later.
+Transferred to Poland in 2006, he joined Turkey after five years.
+He then successively managed Carrefour's subsidiaries in Taiwan, Argentina and Spain before taking over the management of Carrefour France in July 2020.
+He launched a plan to transform the company, with a focus on reducing its dependence to hypermarkets and increasing the share in revenues of convenience stores and organic food.
+In November 2023, he became managing director of retailer Morrisons in the UK.

 Biography

 Early life and education

 Born in Lebanon, Rami Baitiéh arrived in France at the age of seventeen and studied at the Compiègne business school.
 He graduated top of his class, with a master's degree in accounting and finance.
 He later joined the military reserve of the French Air and Space Force, in which he is now a colonel.
 In 2012, he obtained a Master of Business Administration from the University of Quebec in Montreal.

 Career at Carrefour

 Rami Baitiéh began his career in 1995 at Carrefour, as a department manager assistant in the Compiègne hypermarket.
 During this period, he developed a computer tool for supplies management to replace the paper-based schedule, which took several hours a day to fill.
 The tool was later deployed in other stores in the region and subsequently across the country.
 Following this, and after being noticed by Daniel Bernard, then chairman of the board of directors, he joined the head office as a buyer, and later became head of non-merchandise products.

 In 2006, Rami Baitiéh moved to Poland, where he held the position of director of IT, supplies and strategy.
 Five years later, he was transferred to Turkey as merchandise and supply chain director.
 During this period, he introduced the 5/5/5 method, before taking up the same position in Romania, after two and a half years.
 This method consists in basing the company's organisation on fifteen points of customer relationship management and customer experience on which to concentrate efforts: five for trust, five for services and five for proximity.
 The aim is reached by offering strong promises and guarantees, such as immediate refunds with no time limit on non-food products.

 In February 2015, Rami Baitiéh left Turkey to manage Carrefour Taiwanese subsidiary.
 His tenure there focused on food safety, a key issue in the local market.
 Spotted by Alexandre Bompard, then Carrefour's new CEO, Rami Baitiéh was sent to Argentina, and then in Spain, the group’s third-largest country in terms of sales, where he implemented similar management principles.